Practicality and Appealing Architectural Styles Merge in Concrete Homes

 A majority of the first concrete block homes were built in the Midwest through the 1920s, including some historic homes designed by Frank Lloyd Wright.
 You can work closely with your architect and builder to design and use exterior finishing materials to make your concrete home look like just about any architectural style.

-Don’t be fooled by the “no-frills” look of this one-story, three-bedroom Mediterranean-style home, with the sturdy concrete exterior wall structure.
+Don’t be fooled by the “no-frills” look of this one-story, three-bedroom Mediterranean-style home with a sturdy concrete exterior wall structure.
 Open the door and walk into a spacious open floor plans design featuring a Great Room, den, home office, covered lanai, and a covered rear porch (Plan #133-1029).

-A beautiful Mediterranean-style waterfront manor – perfect for coastal areas – comes with five bedrooms, four-and-half baths, the signature red tile roof, arched windows and balcony.
+A beautiful Mediterranean-style waterfront manor – perfect for coastal areas – comes with five bedrooms, four-and-half baths, the signature red tile roof, arched windows, and a balcony.
 The exterior walls and driveway are concrete (Plan # 107-1029).

 Imagine yourself in this magical castle-like luxury Mediterranean home – again built using concrete exterior walls – going from balcony to balcony to bask in nature’s beauty.
-The three-story, seven-bedroom residence features a formal entrance with galleries on both sides (Plan #107-1035).
+This three-story, the seven-bedroom residence features a formal entrance with galleries on both sides (Plan #107-1035).

 The sound of the ocean waves may be music to your ears – but when high winds and hurricanes approach, there’s nothing safer than a concrete block / ICF house as a Beachfront or Coastal home.

 A one-story, four-bedroom coastal style plan of concrete block exterior construction is a picture of calm and tranquility.
-Tall columns anchor the covered porch which opens into the dining and living rooms (Plan #107-1187).
+Tall columns anchor the covered porch, which opens into the dining and living rooms (Plan #107-1019).

 Traditional House Plans